 An unstable tear film explains why watering may suddenly occur during certain activities.
-Evaporation more readily occurs in windy outdoor environments, and with air currents caused by fans and vents.
+Evaporation more readily occurs in windy outdoor environments and with air currents caused by fans and vents.
 Activities that cause us to stare, such as reading and driving, may cause momentary evaporation of the tear film and reflex watering.
 None of these activities or situations is harmful; they are merely associated with momentary irritation in eyes with a weak tear film.
 Other symptoms of a poor tear film include occasional redness, burning, itching, and a sandy or scratchy feeling.

-Although treatment is not of medical importance or necessity, artificial tears can provide some relief.
+Although treatment is not a medical necessity, artificial tears provide some relief.
 These are over-the-counter drops that lubricate the eye and augment our natural tear film.
 They contain no medicine and are available without a prescription.
-Unlike water, they lubricate rather than rinse the eye surface.
-They are usually used up to four times a day, and are best instilled immediately before or after activities that provoke the watering (e.g. outdoor exercise, prolonged reading, etc).
-Because the eyelids will be closed, using artificial tears immediately before bedtime is less helpful.
+Unlike water, artificial tears are a slightly oily liquid that lubricates (rather than rinses) the eye surface.
+Some patients use them four times a day, such as during mealtimes and once in the afternoon.
+Because the eyelids will be closed during sleep, using artificial tears immediately before bedtime is less helpful.